devsecopsgirl/internship-appsecco/docs/sast-tools.md

     *Description* - optional free text
 #### Jenkins integration

-* From within Jenkins, generate a Snyk Security pipe:
+* From within Jenkins, generate a Snyk Security pipeline:

     1. Navigate to the pipeline project and click Pipeline Syntax.
-    2. From the Sample Step dropdown, select snykSecurity: Invoke Snyk Security task.
+    2. From the Sample Step dropdown, select `snykSecurity: Invoke Snyk Security task`.
     3. Configure the security task as follows when issues are found select `Let the build continue` display vulnerabilities and details, but allow the build to continue and provide the snyk token.
-    4. Click Generate Pipeline Script.
-The pipe syntax is generated and displayed
+    4. Clicked on `Generate Pipeline Script`.
+The pipeline syntax is generated and displayed.

 * In the pipeline add the step under the `Snyk Security` stage before build stage and I also moved the report to the `reports` directory where I will be storing all other reports:
 ```